-Semester One Semester Two

-Film 101 Vox Populi

-Students develop analytical skills and create a vodcast, critiquing a narrative in a chosen film.
+Semester One Semester Two Film 101 Students develop analytical skills and create a vodcast, critiquing a narrative in a chosen film.
 Students will develop practical skills in audio recording and manipulation, whilst learning and implementing editing skills to create a vodcast.
-Students will create a short video that makes a social comment on a political, social, environmental or ethical issue that is relevant to a youth audience.
+Vox Populi Students will create a short video that makes a social comment on a political, social, environmental or ethical issue that is relevant to a youth audience.
 Students will implement their semester 1 technical learning in this task.

-Year 9 Year 10 Exploring and Responding - Motion Capture Animation Portfolio Developing Practices and Skills - Digital Image Portfolio Creating and Making- Motion Capture Animation Portfolio Presenting and Performing- Digital Image Portfolio Exploring and Responding - Vodcast Portfolio Developing Practices and Skills - Short Film Portfolio Creating and Making- Short Film Portfolio Presenting and Performing- Vodcast Portfolio
+Year 9 Year 10 Exploring and Responding - Analysis Exam Developing Practices and Skills - Sound Library Portfolio Creating and Making - Pre-production, production and editing of short form video Presenting and Performing - Screening of production Exploring and Responding - Vodcast Portfolio Developing Practices and Skills - Short Film Portfolio Creating and Making- Short Film Portfolio Presenting and Performing- Vodcast Portfolio